Submission guidelines

 Example:

-In 1926 Michail Katz relocates to Stockholm and opens his own atelier, in which he leads a course in sculpture and painting.
-From this period is his renowned Worker – a male torso from granite with strong muscles and a hammer in his hand, which today could be seen on Industry Square (Il.
-1 or Fig. 1).
+In the text: In 1926, Michail Katz relocates to Stockholm and opens his own atelier, in which he leads a course in sculpture and painting.
+From this period is his renowned Worker – a male torso from granite with strong muscles and a hammer in his hand, which today can be seen on Industry Square (Fig. 1)

+The information about the figure in the separate list: 1.
 Michail Katz.
 Worker, granite, Stockholm, Sweden, placed in a garden before being installed on a pedestal on Industry Square (CSA, f.
 945, inv. no. 1, a.u.
-103) –
+103)

 Figure captions to articles in English shall be in English.